autistic-symposium/mev-toolkit/NODES_on_Ethereum/running-a-node-advanced.md

-## 🍕 More dets on running validators
+## 🍕 more advanced notes on running validators

 <br>
 <br>